ethanj360/nba-athlete-endorsement-targeting-analysis/README.md

 ## Why This Project Matters

-Endorsement decisions are bets made under uncertainty.
-This project focuses on reducing that uncertainty by combining performance, audience behavior, and public interest signals into a single analytical framework.
+Endorsement decisions are basically educated guesses.
+Brands are committing money and long-term attention to players before the results are obvious, and much of that decision-making happens with incomplete information.

-The same logic applies beyond basketball — anywhere brands need to decide who to invest in before the upside is obvious.
+The goal of this project was to reduce some of that guesswork by examining performance, audience behavior, and public interest together rather than in isolation.
+The same idea works beyond basketball, especially in situations where brands have to make investment decisions before the payoff is clear.

 ---